Published 18 October 2021

 In the lead up to November we’ll be giving away special gifts generously donated by various businesses including Australian Vegans, the Fussy Vegan app, Herbidoor, author Kathy Divine, Koala Eco, Larrykin Dog Treats, PBNutrition, Treat Yo Self, vEEF by Fenn Foods, Vegan Grocery Store, author and vegan chef Zacchary Bird and more!
 Anyone who signs up and registers before November 1, 2021 has the chance to win the giveaways through Vegan Easy and Vegan Australia’s socials.
 Those who complete the end-of-Challenge survey also have the opportunity to win some amazing prizes, including artisan chocolates from Nestar and personal/home care from Its Oil Good.

-Zacchary Bird – Vegan Junkfood and The Vegan Butcher
+Zacchary Bird – author Vegan Junkfood, The Vegan Butcher & The Vegan Baker

 Dr. Despina Handolias – Vegan Oncologist